NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Aperture photometry for NGC 3521 from UV to radio cm range

 To determine the multiwavelength spectral characteristics of NGC 3521 over as wide a range as possible, this galaxy was observed with the Ukrainian T-shaped Radio Telescope (UTR-2) in the decameter range at $f$=28 and $f$=20 MHz in Jan-Feb 2022.
 UTR-2 is the world's largest decameter radio telescope (Kharkiv region, Ukraine) with a maximum effective area of $\approx$140,000 m$^2$, which is capable of operating in the frequency band from 8 to 32 MHz \citep{Konovalenko2016}.
 It was in active operation until Feb 2022 \citep{Albergaria2025}.

-\section{Aperture Photometry for NGC 3521 from UV to Radio cm range}
+\section{Aperture photometry for NGC 3521 from UV to radio cm range}

-\subsection{Photometric System and Measurements}
+\subsection{Photometric system and measurements}

-Aperture photometry to ensure consistent flux measurements across a wide range of wavelengths, particularly from the UV to the IR, poses challenges for nearby galaxies.
-We optimized our approach to encompass the full extent of NGC 3521 and to derive flux densities across the UV to radio range within a standard aperture.
-The zero-points were specified manually for each band: 22.5\,mag for SDSS ($u,g,r,i,z$), 18.82 and 20.08\,mag for GALEX (FUV, NUV), and 20.752, 19.569, 17.800, and 12.945\,mag for WISE (W1–W4), respectively.
+Aperture photometry, which ensures consistent flux measurements across a wide range of wavelengths, particularly from the UV to the IR, poses challenges for nearby galaxies.
+We optimized our approach to encompass the full extent of NGC 3521 and derive flux densities across the UV-radio range within a standard aperture.
+The zero-points were specified manually for each band: 22.5 mag for SDSS (u,g,r,i,z), 18.82 and 20.08 mag for GALEX (FUV, NUV), and 20.752, 19.569, 17.800, and 12.945 mag for WISE (W1–W4), respectively.
 The WISE magnitudes were additionally corrected from Vega to AB using the additive offsets of 2.699, 3.339, 5.174, and 6.620.
-For the FIR filters (\textit{Spitzer}/MIPS and \textit{Herschel}/PACS, SPIRE) and VLA data, the maps are provided in radiometric units (MJy\,sr$^{-1}$, Jy\,pix$^{-1}$, or Jy\,beam$^{-1}$) and were converted to mJy through integration over the aperture.
+For the FIR filters (Spitzer/MIPS and Herschel/PACS, SPIRE) and VLA data, the maps are provided in radiometric units (MJy sr$^{-1}$, Jy pix$^{-1}$, or Jy beam$^{-1}$) and were converted to mJy through integration over the aperture.

-We then performed homogeneous multiwavelength aperture photometry for SDSS ($u,g,r,i,z$), GALEX (FUV, NUV), WISE (W1–W4), \textit{Spitzer}/MIPS (24, 70, 160\,$\mu$m), \textit{Herschel}/PACS (70, 100, 160\,$\mu$m), \textit{Herschel}/SPIRE (250, 350, 500\,$\mu$m), and VLA L-band data.
+We then performed homogeneous multiwavelength aperture photometry for SDSS (u,g,r,i,z), GALEX (FUV, NUV), WISE (W1–W4), Spitzer/MIPS (24, 70, 160 $\mu$m), Herschel/PACS (70, 100, 160, $\mu$m), Herschel/SPIRE (250, 350, 500 $\mu$m), and VLA L-band data.
 A common elliptical aperture with semi-axes $a = 250\arcsec$ and $b = 120\arcsec$ was adopted to enclose the entire galaxy (see examples in Fig. \ref{fig:ngc3521_multiwavelength}).
 All photometric measurements were converted to flux densities on a common mJy scale.

-\subsection{Photometric Pipeline}
+\subsection{Photometric pipeline}